Pratyush-Bhattacharya/cse15l-lab-reports/LabReport3.md

 # Part 2

-We'll be looking at the `find` command here. `find` recursively searches the specified directory and returns all files and directories when no modifier is applied.
+We'll be looking at the `find` command here. `find` recursively searches the specified directory and prints all files and directories when no modifier is applied.

 ## `find <directory> -type <type>`